mlcommons/training/object_detection/caffe2/README.md

 Standard script.

 ### Steps to download and verify data
+init and update the submodules in this directory.

-Run the provided shell scripts.
+Run the provided shell scripts *in this directory*.

 ### Steps to run and time
 Build the docker container.